 "The United States can pay any debt it has because we can always print money to do that.
 So there is zero probability of default.
 We can guarantee cash benefits as far out and whatever size you like but we cannot guarantee their purchasing power.
 Because we can always print money but we cannot guarantee their purchasing power."

 Here is a deeper examination of the deflationists' views and why we at MoneyMetals.com feel they will continue to be misguided in their predictions.
-On the subject of “freaking out,” here is a great article by our columnist Guy Christopher which may quell your fears.
-And please take a look the advice Money Metals contributor David Smith shares about using a “secret investment tool” – your mind! – when investing.
+On the subject of “freaking out,” here is a great article by our columnist Guy Christopher that may quell your fears.
+And please take a look at the advice Money Metals contributor David Smith shares about using a “secret investment tool” – your mind! – when investing.

 If I want to buy a good amount of gold, and I do not have the money to buy it outright, can I pay for it a little at a time?